Galium odoratum: Distribution and habitat

 The plant is native to much of Europe from Spain and Ireland to Russia, as well as Western Siberia, Turkey, Iran, the Caucasus, China, and Japan.
 It is also sparingly naturalised in scattered locations in the United States and Canada.

 Ecology

 This plant prefers partial to full shade in moist, rich soils.
 In dry summers, it needs frequent watering.
 Propagation is by crown division, separation of the rooted stems, or digging up of the barely submerged perimeter stolons.
 It is ideal as a groundcover or border accent in woody, acidic gardens where other shade plants fail to thrive.
-In the northeast United States, deer and chickens avoid eating it.
+In the northeastern United States, deer and chickens avoid eating it.

 Toxicity

 Industrial usage of the plant for sweets was prohibited in Germany in 1974, due to coumarin, the flavorant found in woodruff, being toxic to rats and mice in studies.
 It has, however, not been found to be harmful to humans, even in large doses, in which it follows a different metabolic pathway.
 The flavour is still popular for sweets in Germany, but is achieved artificially with 6-methyl coumarin.
 Products targeted towards adults, such as alcoholic drinks, are still permitted to include coumarin, in limited quantities.